Born in a Garage

 We will still be using the original garage to record episodes of On the Metal, our podcast.
 You will not want to miss episodes of that!
 We have been lucky to have some amazing conversations with technologists, the first being Jeff Rothschild, and I can’t wait to share them with you!

 The past few months have been some of the most fun and rewarding of my entire career and we are only getting started.
-If you want to read more about some of the deep technical problems we will be solving check out my ACM Queue articles: Open Source Firmware and Opening up the Baseboard Management Controller in the September/October issue.
+If you want to read more about some of the deep technical problems we will be solving check out my ACM Queue articles: Open Source Firmware and Opening up the Baseboard Management Controller.

 We would love to have you join us in our mission to “Kick butt, have fun, don’t cheat, love our customers, change computing forever” – head over to our careers page or if you are a designer who codes send us a pull request!
 If you are currently running on premises and are interested in what we are building, join our mailing list and I will be in touch!